 Dear 7th and 8th grade parents and guardians:

-As the Middle School Principal I look forward to working with our families to ensure that each student continues to develop academically, socially and emotionally.
+I feel very fortunate to have joined such a loving community of parents, staff, and students here at the Meridian Public Charter School as the Middle School Principal in the 2018-19 school year.
+I look forward to working with our families to ensure that each student continues to develop academically, socially and emotionally, and to challenge and inspire them to become leaders of a global society.
 Our academic program is designed to provide students with opportunities to master grade level skills, while enhancing their ability to think critically and independently.
 We continually improve instruction and offer more ways for our students to thrive.

 Our Middle School Assistant Principal, Markus Townsend, has been a member of the Meridian family as a teacher and Dean of Students since 2010.
 In addition to his time at Meridian, Mr. Townsend is an assistant coach of boys’ basketball at the Bullis School.
 He has an undergraduate degree from Trinity College in Hartford, CT in American Studies.
 Prior to Meridian, he taught high school social studies at Archbishop Carroll High School and worked for the private sector in education publishing.